Combinatorial and algebraic perspectives on the marginal independence structure of Bayesian networks: Unconditional Dependence

 \end{ex}

-Now, observe that in Example~\ref{ex:edge clique cover}, the intersection and independence number of $\U_1$ are equal.
-Furthermore, we have seen in Examples~\ref{ex:unconditional dependence} and~\ref{ex:equivalent definitions} that the UEC of $\U_1$ is nonempty as it contains at least two DAGs.
-This is indeed an important connection, which we state in the next theorem.
+In Example~\ref{ex:edge clique cover}, the intersection and independence number of $\U$ are equal.
+Furthermore, Examples~\ref{ex:unconditional dependence} and~\ref{ex:equivalent definitions} show that the UEC of $\U$ is nonempty.
+This is an important connection, which we state in the next theorem.

 \begin{thrm} An undirected graph $\U$ is a UEC-representative if and only if \(\alpha(\U) = \delta(\U)\). \end{thrm} \begin{proof} In \cite[Lemma~2]{pgm22} it is shown that a minimal edge clique cover of $\U$ is given by considering a DAG $\G$ in the corresponding UEC, and taking the cliques corresponding to each of the source nodes in $\G$ together with their descendants.
 It is also observed in this same lemma that the source nodes in $\G$ form a maximum independent set in $\U$.
 (Note that if $c$ is the total number of the cliques specified above then any set of $m$ nodes with $m\geq c$ must contain at least two adjacent nodes.)
 Additionally, one can observe that $\alpha(U) \leq \delta(U)$ for any undirected graph $U$.
 This is due to the fact that all nodes in a maximum independent set must necessarily be in disjoint cliques in a minimum edge clique cover.
 Hence, since the minimal edge clique cover identified for $\U$ in \cite[Lemma~2]{pgm22} has one clique for each node in a maximum independent set for $\U$, it follows that this cover is in fact minimum.
 In particular, we have that if $\U$ is a UEC-representative then $\alpha(\U) = \delta(\U)$.